Baby, it's cold outside......will we have a remote day???

 If school is cancelled, before school activities including before care will be cancelled.
 All after school activities on "digital days" will be decided upon by noon of that day.
 As a rule of thumb, if the roads were bad enough to cancel school, we most likely will not have evening events.
 Cold days offer a few options based on temp changes late in the day etc.

 Student safety is always our first priority, and we ask for your assistance by dressing students appropriately for current conditions.
 Though I fully understand that a bad hair day can happen due to wearing a hat, please send your children to school with a coat, hat, and gloves!
 It always amazed me as a high school principal when I saw students coming in with no coat in below zero weather.
+Now I understand as my own children refuse to wear coats on most days.
+I don't get it :)

 Also, if your child is driving, it is a great idea to equip them with an emergency kit just in case.
 IDOT suggests always carrying jumper cables, flares or reflectors, windshield washer fluid, an ice scraper, traction material, blankets, non-perishable food, and a first aid kit.